$ openstack subnet set --dns-nameserver 0.0.0.0 <subnet_id>

 Run the following command to apply the NetworkAttachmentDefinition

-CR to your OKD cluster:
+CRD to your OKD cluster:

 $ oc apply -f bridge-nad.yaml

-CR has been created successfully by running the following command:
+CRD by entering the following command:

 $ oc get network-attachment-definitions